apurvh/software-design/README.md

 2. Download Software Design.apkg
 3. Import this deck: File>Import

+For problem solving tips refer to [Tips for Solving DSA problems.md](./Tips for Solving DSA problems.md)

 # Motivation

 To master a subject you need to do _deliberate practice_.